Lagoon Creek Pumping Station

-Lagoon Creek Pumping Station is a heritage-listed pumping station at Buckle Street, Caboolture, Moreton Bay Region, Queensland, Australia.
+Lagoon Creek Pumping Station is a heritage-listed pumping station at Buckle Street, Caboolture, City of Moreton Bay, Queensland, Australia.
 It was built from 1913 to 1947.
 It was added to the Queensland Heritage Register on 24 January 2003.

 History

 The former railway water supply pumping station was built in 1913 on a waterhole on Lagoon Creek at Caboolture.
 It was the third pump site drawing water from this source to supply tanks at the Caboolture railway station replenishing the stock of steam locomotives.
 The facility was developed in stages from the opening of the North Coast railway line until 1947 and its use was discontinued in 1968 when the use of steam locomotives on the line ceased.

 Progress throughout the world during the 19th century was facilitated by the development of industrial technologies, particularly those associated with the use of steam power.
 The introduction of a railway transport system that was able to move large quantities of goods and materials quickly, reliably and cheaply and could carry passengers and mail was a key component in the development of a modern economic and social structure.
 In Australia, the linking of resources with trade outlets over large distances and the reliable provision of goods and services to new settlements was a vital factor in the settlement of the country.
 At the time the only alternative form of transport to rail was horse or bullock dray.
 Proximity or otherwise to a railway line frequently dictated the success or failure of a budding township.
 The construction of the North Coast railway line to Caboolture was the catalyst for its growth and development as the principal centre of the district.

 At the separation of Queensland from New South Wales in 1859, Queensland had no railway system and only one good road, which linked Brisbane and Ipswich.
 The first railway line was laid between Ipswich and Toowoomba between 1864 and 1867.
 Laying new lines was expensive because of the distances and difficult terrain involved so priority was given to lines that connected inland resources with ports.
 Queensland railways were at first a series of parallel lines rather than a network and urban centres along the coast were linked comparatively late and little by little.
 A line along the coast north of Brisbane was surveyed in 1882 and approved in 1884.

 Those surveying a new railway line took into account terrain, soil type, the presence of existing settlements and resources and proximity to a suitable water supply.
 A good supply of clean water was necessary to supply steam locomotives.
 Water had to be replenished at 30–40 mi intervals, a procedure which took about 10 minutes.
 Watering stops were established at intervals along the line.
 In urban areas the town water supply was used, but where one did not exist other suitable sources were identified.